viliusddd/tick-it-off/README.md

 ## API Endpoints

-With the server running, go to http://localhost:3000/api/v1/trpc-panel to have access to all available routes.
+With the server running, go to http://localhost:3000/api/v1/trpc-panel to access available routes and their documentation.

 ### todo